rdsea/sys4bigml/tutorials/MLServing/README.md

     [INFO] [Pio$] Finished listing 2 app(s).
 ```

-- Clone the example code: in this tutorial we prepared 2 ML linear models which are Linear regression using BFGS algorithm and the other using stochastic gradient descent (SGD).
-Both models are built based on Apache's template under the [Apache Software Foundation version 2](http://www.apache.org/licenses/LICENSE-2.0) as they must follow the predefined protocol to be deployed in PredicionIO server.
+- Clone the example code: both models are built based on Apache's template under the [Apache Software Foundation version 2](http://www.apache.org/licenses/LICENSE-2.0) as they must follow the predefined protocol to be deployed in PredicionIO server.
 [Here](http://predictionio.apache.org/gallery/template-gallery/), you can find more useful templates and instructions.
 ```bash
     $ git clone OUR_EXAMPLE_REPOSITORY
 ```